 - Advanced Heart Failure & Transplant – Patient Referral Form Class III-IV Heart Failure

 This video provides more information for physicians about the benefits of referring a patient to Ascension Seton’s Heart Care team.

 Women’s Heart Center

 The Women’s Heart Center provides comprehensive services for risk assessment, diagnosis and treatment of heart disease in women.
-It has been designed to help women who have survived heart-related crises or those who are at significant risk for having one in the future through a preventive approach, with access to all of the state of the art facilities within the Seton Healthcare Family.
+It has been designed to help women who have survived heart-related crises or those who are at significant risk for having one in the future through a preventive approach, with access to all of the state of the art facilities within the Ascension Seton.

 - The Women’s Heart Center Flier provides more details for physicians.

 No physician referral is needed.
 To schedule an appointment please call 512-324-3440.

 Our Arrhythmia Center offers advanced care for heart rhythm disorders, including device implantation and management.

 - The Arrhythmia Center brochure covers more information for referring physicians.